 Children and their families find needed relief in the supportive outreach services CEDARS provides.
 These services help them maintain valuable personal and community connections while advocating for the child and youth’s safety, stability and well-being.
 Juvenile offenders, homeless youth, and any other at-risk children, youth, and their families may take advantage of these services.
 All of our programs are accredited by the well-respected National Association for the Education of Young Children (NAEYC) and/or the Council on Accreditation (COA).

-A family-driven process for at-risk youth with emotional and behavioral needs, CEDARS wraps services around families in need to address the issues that may cause the family to lose custody of their child.
-The family's needs are identified through a comprehensive process that involves both the youth and his or her family, and results in a unique set of community services that support the family and make it possible for the child or youth to remain in the home.
+CEDARS "wraps" services around families to address the issues that may cause the family to lose custody of their child(ren).
+The family's needs are identified through a comprehensive process involving both the child and his or her family, and results in a unique set of community services that support the family and make it possible for the child to stay safely in their home with their family.

-To learn more about any of CEDARS’ services, please call (402) 434-KIDS (5437) or email
+To learn more about any of CEDARS’ services, please call (402) 434-5437 or email firstname.lastname@example.org.